Pylons/pyramid_debugtoolbar/docs/index.rst

   handler.
 Note that, for backwards compatibility purposes, the value ``true`` provided to this setting is interpreted as ``debug``.

-``debugtoolbar.eval_exc``

-  ``true`` if real-time exception debugging is enabled when ``intercept_exc`` is true; ``false`` if real-time exception debugging is disabled.
-Default is ``true``.
-This differs from ``debugtoolbar.intercept_exc``: it only controls whether the pretty exception rendering displays real-time in-browser debugging controls.
-The real-time in-browser debugging controls allow you to evaluate arbitrary Python expresssions in the context of a stack frame via a browser control.

 ``debugtoolbar.show_on_exc_only``

   Default is ``false``.
 If set to ``true`` the debugtoolbar will only be